ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 At this point, you can start running the loco.
 Repeat as needed for further locos.

-Connect the MS2 (or CS2/CS3) controller to the Gleisbox.
-Power up the system by plugging in the Märklin power supply to the Gleisbox.
+Power up the system by plugging in the Märklin power supply to the Gleisbox[^1].
-After initializing, the MS2 will be in the STOP state (red STOP lights on);
-press STOP to put it into operation mode (red STOP lights off).

 At this point, you should start to see packets flowing from Rocrail and from the Gleisbox.
 They will resemble this: